Stokely Athletic Center: History

 Stokely was the home of many great teams, including several SEC titles.
 It also served as the home of the women's basketball team from midway through the 1976-77 season until the end of the 1986-87 season, which was also the year of their first NCAA women's basketball championship.
 They hosted the NCAA Mideast regionals in the building.
-Besides serving as the home of the indoor track and field team, it was the home of the women's athletics offices.
+Besides serving as the home of the indoor track and field team, it was also the home of the women's athletics offices.
 After the basketball teams moved to Thompson-Boling Arena in 1987, Stokely served as an alternate site when the larger arena was booked for events.

 Another memorable basketball game played at Stokely didn't even involve a UT team.
 The NCAA Mideast Regional Final (AKA "The Dream Game") was played there on March 26, 1983, with Louisville beating Kentucky 80-68 in overtime.
 It was the first game between the two since the 1959 NCAA tournament.

 Stokely also was one of Knoxville's premier concert venues during its heyday.
-Elvis Presley appeared at Stokely on April 8, 1972, March 15, 1974, and May 20, 1977.
-Portions of the 1972 shows, and other scenes around Knoxville and at McGhee Tyson Airport, were filmed and brief moments were included in the 1972 MGM documentary Elvis on Tour.
+Elvis Presley appeared at Stokely on April 8, 1972; March 15, 1974; and May 20, 1977.
+Portions of the 1972 shows, and other scenes around Knoxville and at McGhee Tyson Airport, were filmed, and brief moments were included in the 1972 MGM documentary Elvis on Tour.
 Other famous artists to appear at Stokely include Chicago, Elton John, Janis Joplin, Jimmy Buffett, Led Zeppelin, Tina Turner, and Whitney Houston.
 When Thompson–Boling Arena opened and took over then mantle of being Knoxville's dominant concert venue, several acts that had played Stokely in the 1970s and 1980s began to play Thompson-Boling Arena from the late 1980s onward.
 On March 31, 1980, one of the greatest upsets in boxing history took place at Stokely when WBA Heavyweight champion John Tate was knocked out in the 15th round by underdog challenger Mike Weaver.
 Tate had a substantial lead on all three scorecards and there were only 45 seconds left in the fight.